mfojtik/deltacloud-client/README.md

 # Adding support for collection

-* Write 'lib/deltacloud/client/models/ENTITY.rb'
+* Write `lib/deltacloud/client/models/ENTITY.rb`

 This class should include list of entity attributes in `attr_reader` block.
-Also it should implement `self#parse` method that define how entity will be deserialized from XML.
+Also it should implement the `self#parse` method that defines how an entity will be deserialized from XML.
 (Look [here](https://github.com/mifo/deltacloud-client/blob/master/lib/deltacloud/client/models/realm.rb) for example.
-The `r` variable here is instance of Nokogiri::Element node.
+The `r` variable here is an instance of the Nokogiri::Element node.

-* Write 'lib/deltacloud/client/methods/ENTITY.rb'
+* Write `lib/deltacloud/client/methods/ENTITY.rb`

 All entity CRUD methods should go here. ([example](https://github.com/mifo/deltacloud-client/blob/master/lib/deltacloud/client/methods/realm.rb))

-* Require model/methods in `client.rb` and add `include` statement in `connection.rb`
+* Require model/methods in `client.rb` and add the `include` statement in the `connection.rb` file

 # License